Willgerodt rearrangement: Willgerodt–Kindler reaction

-Reaction mechanism

 A possible reaction mechanism for the Kindler variation is depicted below:

-The first stage of the reaction is basic imine formation by the ketone group and the amine group of morpholine to the enamine which reacts in a conjugate addition (see Stork enamine alkylation for a related step) with sulfur to the sulfide.
+The first stage of the reaction is basic imine formation by the ketone group and the amine group of morpholine to give an enamine.
+This reacts as a nucleophile with electrophilic sulfur, similar to an Stork enamine alkylation reaction.
 The actual rearrangement reaction takes place when the amine group attacks the thiocarbonyl in a nucleophilic addition temporarily forming an aziridine and the thioacetamide by tautomerization.